 What’s Open In Malta

-Since mid-May, Malta has been gradually reopening things like shops, restaurants and even gyms to get back to their ‘new normal’.
+Since mid-May 2021, Malta has been gradually reopening things like shops and restaurants to get back to their ‘new normal’.

-Here is what you can expect to be open during your trip to Malta (with social distancing and enhanced health protocols of course)
+Here is what you can expect to be open during your trip to Malta after June 2021 (with social distancing and enhanced health protocols of course)

 - Theatres and cinemas

 - Gyms at fitness centers